stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 }
 ```

-The depth test uses the _depth buffer_ which is a special attachment that records the distance of each rendered fragment, and discards subsequent fragments that are hidden.
+The depth test uses the _depth buffer_ which is a special attachment that records the distance of each rendered fragment, and discards subsequent fragments that are obscured.

 Since we are now dealing with multiple types of attachments the existing framework needs to be revised to support both.
 Additionally in the previous demos the clear value for the colour attachments was hard-coded, with the addition of the depth buffer this functionality now needs to be properly implemented.